richardregeer/docker-web-development/node-8/README.md

 # Docker web development Node 8
 This container can be used for doing all your node web development needs.
-Like running unit tests, linting, creating coverage reports and running your application.
+Like running unit tests, linting, creating coverage reports and running your application with [nodejs](https://nodejs.org/en/).

-## Software installed:
+## Installed software:
-Node 8 and for more information about the installed tools se the [readme](../base/README.md) of the base image.
+This image contains node 8.
+For more information about the installed tools see the [readme](../base/README.md) of the base image.

 ## Verify installation
-The verify the node installation:
+To verify the node installation:
 ```bash
 docker run -it --rm richardregeer/web-development:node-8 node -v
 ```